Bedford Level Corporation: The Company of Adventurers

-Following the King's initiative The Duke of Bedford was asked to undertake to free the Bedford Level from flooding as an alternative to giving the project to Vermuyden.
+Following the King's initiative, the Earl of Bedford was asked to undertake the freeing of the Bedford Level from flooding as an alternative to giving the project to Vermuyden.
 In 1630 he agreed a contract with the Commissioners of Sewers (who were responsible for fenland drainage) which was known as the "Lynn Law" after the town of King's Lynn where it was drawn up.
 The earl and his 12 associates, known as adventurers (i.e. venture capitalists), contracted to drain the southern part of the fens within six years in return for 95,000 acre of the reclaimed land.
 12,000 acre would go to the King and 80000 acre would be allocated amongst the adventurers in proportion to their financial investment.
 The latter would be in terms of £500 shares, 20 in all.
 The shares were wholly and partly transferable and thus the list of shareholders changed and grew.
 Charges on the land reclaimed would fund maintenance and future development.
 The constitution and the rights to levy charges was confirmed by royal charter in the name of Charles I.